 The methods and tools of operational excellence are powerful.
-Everyone who used them knows it.
-I recently discovered an original and relevant use of these tools for the improvement of living conditions in developing countries.
+Anyone who has used them knows this.
+I recently discovered an original and relevant use of these tools to improve living conditions in developing countries.

 A little history

-When the Americans worked with the Japanese, after the Second World War, to revive the Japanese economy, the population was extremely poor and rural.
-The manufacturing tools were successfully deployed to many Japanese villagers, who worked mainly in agriculture or handicrafts.
+After World War II, the U.S. government worked with Japanese authorities to revive the Japanese economy.
+The population was then extremely poor and rural.
+Thus, manufacturing tools were successfully deployed to many Japanese villages, which were mainly engaged in agriculture or handicrafts.

-The Japanese have quickly become experts in continuous improvement (Kaizen), and it is through JICA, the Japan International Cooperation Agency, that these methods of operational excellence are now deployed in other countries, such as China, Ethiopia, Costa Rica or Madagascar.
+Japan has quickly become an expert in continuous improvement (Kaizen).
+Japan has since created JICA, the Japan International Cooperation Agency.
+It is responsible for the deployment of operational excellence methods in other countries, such as China, Ethiopia, Costa Rica and Madagascar.

 Improvement of rural living conditions

-This practice is opposed to rural development, since it aims to make people autonomous.
-According to the principle that it is better to learn to fish than to give fish, seikatsu kaizen aims to make users autonomous. it’s up to the person who decides and improves his or her life.
+This practice is opposed to rural development, since it aims to empower people.
+Seikatsu Kaizen respects the principle that it is better to learn how to fish than to give fish away.
+Therefore, it aims to empower the beneficiaries.
+It is up to the person who does to decide and improve his or her daily life.

-The first step is to train a group of villagers in problem solving techniques such as 8D or PDCA.
-They are learning (again) to find solutions with the available means.
-They learn to prioritize the problems to start by dealing with the “simplest” and most recurrent, or those that will bring the most benefits.
-By progressing slowly, they consolidate each problem solving.
-Then conditions improve, living standards increase and they can afford to solve complex problems or requiring more resources.
-It is by using several key concepts of Kaizen, that this approach bears fruit: small steps, strength of the group, progressive learning, …
+The first step is to train a group of people in problem solving techniques, such as 8D or PDCA.
+They are (re)taught to find solutions with the means available.
+They learn to prioritize problems.
+As elsewhere, they start by treating the “simplest” and most recurrent ones.
+They may also choose to solve a problem that will yield more profit.
+By taking small steps, they consolidate each problem solving.
+As conditions improve, the standard of living increases.
+This is why they can afford to solve complex or resource-intensive problems.
+It is by using several key concepts of Kaizen, that this approach bears fruit: small steps, group strength, progressive learning…

 The problems are varied.
-They may be linked to agricultural or artisanal production, to improve quality or yield.
-They could be more social, such as the management of violence, corruption or project financing.
+They may be related to agricultural or craft production.
+In this case, they improve quality or performance.
+They can also be more social, such as dealing with violence, corruption or project financing.

 The tools are powerful.
 You have to learn how to use them, and take the time to close the problem-solving loops.
-It is through closure and reflection after the fact that learning is done and continuous improvement.
+It is through closure and post-reflection that learning takes place and continuous improvement is achieved.